If you would prefer to listen to this page, click the play button

 A commonly reported sensory issue for children or adults with sensory processing disorder is touch sensitivity.
-Sensory integration trained therapists would usually call this ‘sensory issue tactile defensiveness’.
-Sometimes they may use the term ‘over-responsivity to touch’ but it means the same thing.
+Sensory integration trained occupational therapists would usually call this tactile sensory issue ‘tactile defensiveness.’
+Sometimes they may use the term ‘over-responsivity to touch’ but the terms mean the same thing.
+It’s not just children that experience tactile sensory issues, tactile sensitivity can be experienced by adults as well.

-When someone has tactile defensiveness, they are more sensitive to touch than others.
+Tactile defensiveness is a term used to describe the reaction that occurs when someone is very sensitive to touch.
+Someone who experiences tactile defensiveness will be more sensitive to touch compared to others.
+Often their skin is more sensitive to every day things like clothes and hair brushing.
+They may report that certain touch is painful.
 Children and adults with autism frequently report tactile defensiveness.
 Children and adults with touch sensitivity may display the following sensory processing symptoms:

 Dislikes feeling of certain fabrics